What is a National Police Check?

 It’s very common to have a police check completed as part of pre-employment screening.
 You might also need one for volunteering, licensing, professional registrations, immigration (checks carried out by the Australian Federal Police only in these instances), adoption, or preparation of documents for court.

 How are Australian National Police Checks done?

-After you’ve given informed consent and done a 100-point ID check, your details (name, date of birth and gender) are automatically checked against the police database for possible matches.
-If you have lived in more than one state or territory, a national police check might also take a little longer to get the results.
+After you’ve given informed consent and completed an identity verification step, your details (name, date of birth and gender) are automatically checked against the police database for possible matches.
+If you have lived in more than one state or territory, a National Police Check may also take a little longer for the results to be retrieved.